 The health care provider will perform a physical exam.
 Dry, crackling breath sounds may be heard when listening to the chest with a stethoscope.

 The following tests may be done:

-- Blood tests to check for connective tissue diseases
+- Blood tests to check for autoimmune diseases

 - Bronchoscopy with or without biopsy